Premier League top scorers 2025/26: Mbeumo and Watkins rise after Sunday's games

 Erling Haaland is first in the list of Premier League top scorers for the 2025/26 season.

-Haaland already has 11 goals and is building a huge early lead over his nearest challengers.
+Haaland already has 20 goals and has built an impressive advantage over his nearest challengers.

 Goalscoring standings